calgarybino/snake-client/README.md

 ## Getting Started
--Clone the repository: git clone https://github.com/calgarybino/snake-client.git -Change to the project directory: cd snake-client -Install dependencies  npm install
+* Clone the repository: git clone https://github.com/calgarybino/snake-client.git
+* Change to the project directory: cd snake-client
+* Install dependencies  npm install
-- Run the development snake client using the `node play.js` command.
+* Run the development snake client using the `node play.js` command.
--To terminate the snake client use Ctrl + C from keyboard.
+* To terminate the snake client use Ctrl + C from keyboard.
 -The keys W, a, s, and d keys are mapped with the strings to be up, left, down and right movement keys.